vault713/wallet713/docs/usage.md

 ### Foreign API

 Wallet713 Foreign API supports the default grin's wallet foreign API, allowing it to receive incoming slates and to build coinbase outputs.

-In addition, wallet713 foreign API implementation supports a new route for receiving invoice slates: `/v1/wallet/foreign/receive_invoice`.

 In order to turn on foreign API support you need to set the following configuration option: